-SB 1518 (=HB 2827): Amends the Bus.
+SB 1518 PASSED: Amends the Bus.
 Org.
-Code (BOC) to expressly incorporate Chapter 252 nonprofit associations into the merger and conversion procedures of BOC Chapter 10.
-The bill also amends BOC §22.227 to require that a director's abstention from an official action must be entered into the corporation's official records, just like an affirmation or dissent.
+Code (BOC) to expressly tie Chapter 252 unincorporated nonprofit associations into the merger and conversion procedures of BOC Chapter 10.
+The bill also amends BOC §22.227 to require that a director's abstention from an official action must be entered into the corporation's official records just like an affirmation or dissent and that a quorum must be present at a board meeting at the time of a vote of directors and not merely at the beginning of the meeting.